raphaelrubrice/BiofilmAntagonismPrediction/README.md

 ### **📌 Prerequisites**
 - **GPU Access:** Required for optimal performance
-- **CUDA-Compatible GPU:** Needed for accelerated training with LightGBM and other models
+- **CUDA-Compatible GPU:** Needed for accelerated training and preprocessing.
-- **CUDA Built LightGBM:** Ensure you have a CUDA-enabled version of LightGBM installed

 ### **🔧 Setting Up the Environment**